-Only those who have registered for the Eyeball may participate.
-Register via the Eyeball website (3905ccn.org/eyeball22Intro.php), where on-line registration is active.
-Please register in advance, through the website!
-The deadline for registration is Friday, July 22, at 5:00 PM EDT.
+Only those who have registered and paid for the Eyeball may participate.
+Register via the Eyeball website (3905ccn.org/registerShootout.php), where on-line registration is active.
+Please register in advance!
+The deadline for registration is Friday, August 30, 2024, at 5:00 PM EDT.
 We reserve the right to reject late registrations after that deadline.